tkotosz/BehatMagento2Extension/README.md

 ### Configure the Magento area

-Services in the Magento DI can be defined on global level (in any module's etc/di.xml) but you can also define and/or override services for a specific Magento area.
+Services in the Magento DI can be defined on global level (in any module's `etc/di.xml`) but you can also define and/or override services for a specific Magento area.
-When testing your feature you might wanna access services defined for a specific area so in order to support this the extension provides and additional config option which you can change per test suite.
+When testing your feature you might want to access services defined for a specific area so in order to support this the extension provides an additional config option which you can change per test suite.
 You can configure the required area in the following way:

 ```yml